LarsNorlander/dev-diary/kotlin.md

 ### 7:05 PM

 Read more about creational patterns and I'm nearly done with all of them.
 This book sure has a lot gamer humor.

+## September 19, 2018

+### 4:52 PM

+Got to close up the chapter on structural patterns and started reading how the behavioral patterns would be implemented in Kotlin.
+One of the nice things about Kotlin's new features is that, it help in simplifying a lot of the patterns.